elazarcoh/simply-view-image-for-python-debugging/README.md

   * We also have a support of a pure-python implementation (depends only on **numpy**)
 * No include is needed by the user
 * Support view image from expression
+  * **NOTE when using this feature, the expression is actullay executed, so beware of side-effects**
   ![Expression View](expression-example.gif)

 ## Dependencies